 How much does your limited scope legal services cost?
 That depends upon the specific services needed by the client.
 Limited Scope Legal Services are much more affordable than full representation.
-Contact us at firstname.lastname@example.org with your specific questions and information about the limited legal assistance you require.
+See our Contact page to send your specific questions and information about the limited legal assistance you require.
 You are under no obligation when requesting a free estimate!
 We offer a wide variety of specific and limited services tailored to meet your needs.
 Most limited scope legal services can be started with a low down payment and no credit check.
 Contact us for a FREE fee estimate for our Limited Scope Legal Services.

 Do you have payment plans?
 Yes.
-Most of our online services qualify for our affordable payment plan option.
-Payment plan may depend upon the time constraints of the case.
-By breaking up your case into sections, it allows payment plans that may not otherwise be available with full representation.
+Most of our online services qualify for our affordable payment plan.
+A payment plan may depend upon the time constraints of the case.
+By breaking up your case into sections, it allows for smaller payments and payment plans that may not otherwise be available with full representation.

 What forms of payment do you accept?
-PayPal, Cashier Checks and Money Orders.
-Payment can be made with a credit card, debit card or bank account set up through your FREE PayPal account.
+We only accept payments through PayPal.
+Payment can be made with a credit card, debit card, or bank account set up through your FREE PayPal account.
 Through PayPal, your account information is safe and NEVER shared with us.
-We do not accept personal checks or payments over the telephone.

 Does the fee include "filing fees"?
-No. Fees for limited scope legal services do not include any applicable filing fees, court costs or other case related expenses.
-However, in some cases, filing fees may be postponed to the end of the case upon request and qualifications as determined by the Court.
+No. Fees for limited scope legal services do not include any applicable filing fees, court costs, or other case-related expenses.
+However, in some cases, filing fees may be waived or postponed to the end of the case upon request and qualifications as determined by the Court.

 How is mediation considered a "voluntary" process if a Judge can order me to attend the mediation session?
 A Judge can